Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Short-ranged mean-field Ans atze

-The emergence of $\mathbb{Z}_2$ \textit{Ans\"atze}, as descendants from different parent states, can occur through two mechanisms: (i) the first route involves adding symmetry-allowed pairing terms to an existing U(1) \textit{Ansatz}, thereby modifying the IGG from U(1) to $\mathbb{Z}_2$; (ii) alternatively, $\mathbb{Z}_2$ \textit{Ans\"atze} can be obtained via directly breaking the symmetry down from an SU(2) IGG to $\mathbb{Z}_2$.
+The emergence of $\mathbb{Z}_2$ \textit{Ans\"atze}, as descendants from different parent states, can occur through two mechanisms: (1) the first route involves adding symmetry-allowed pairing terms to an existing U(1) \textit{Ansatz}, thereby modifying the IGG from U(1) to $\mathbb{Z}_2$; (2) alternatively, $\mathbb{Z}_2$ \textit{Ans\"atze} can be obtained via directly breaking the symmetry down from an SU(2) IGG to $\mathbb{Z}_2$.
+The associated PSGs are tabulated in Table ~\ref{tab:z2_theta}.
 In this case, two distinct SU(2) parent states are possible, characterized by $0$- and $\pi$-flux threading the hexagonal plaquettes.
 These states feature vanishing mean-field amplitudes on the horizontal bonds and are continuously connected to the $0$- and $\pi$-flux SU(2) spin liquids previously studied on the honeycomb lattice~\cite{Vishwanath2012,Ying2011}.

-Out of all the possible PSG solutions, 17 and 8 \textit{Ans\"atze} arise from the PSG classes corresponding to the second and fifth rows of Table~\ref{table:z2_psg1}, respectively.
+Out of all the possible PSG solutions, No. 17 and No. 8 \textit{Ans\"atze} arise from the PSG classes corresponding to the second and fifth rows of Table~\ref{table:z2_psg1}, respectively.
 The remaining PSG classes do not permit a full reduction of the SU(2) IGG down to $\mathbb{Z}_2$, and thus do not yield viable $\mathbb{Z}_2$ spin liquids within our short-range framework.
+The Z1 state in Table~\ref{table:z2_modified} corresponds to the nonprojective (linear) representation of the space group with $s$-wave hoppings and pairings, and is a fully gapped $\mathbb{Z}_{2}$ QSL.

 The last column of Table~\ref{table:z2_modified} documents the U(1) or SU(2) parent state from which each $\mathbb{Z}_2$ \textit{Ansatz} descends.
-Entries labeled with “A” refers to the SU(2) $\pi$-flux state, which are obtained via mechanism (ii).
+Entries labeled with “A” refer to the SU(2) $\pi$-flux state, which are obtained via mechanism (2).